ElectionDataAnalysis/electiondata/README.md

 If you are a potential end user -- an election official, political scientist or campaign consultant, for instance -- let us know what you want to from this system.

-If you are interested in contributing, or just staying updated on the progress of this project, please [contact Stephanie Singer](http://symmetrysinger.com/index.php?id=contact).
+If you are interested in contributing, or just staying updated on the progress of this project, please [contact us](CONTACT_US.md).

 # How to use the app
 See [documentation directory](docs), which includes